Iran University of Medical Sciences • Journals

 Reviewers

-Reviewers are asked to provide balanced, evidence-based comments focused on scientific rigour, ethics and clarity of reporting, while treating all materials as strictly confidential.
+Reviewers provide balanced, evidence-based comments focused on rigour, ethics and clarity, while treating all materials as confidential.

 • Before accepting an invitation